AMERICAN RHODODENDRON SOCIETY

 Section D. Audit

 An audit or a review of the treasurer's records of the Society shall be made by a certified public accountant at the close of each fiscal year.
-Upon acceptance by the Board of Directors, the auditor's report shall be published in the Quarterly publication of the Society and presented to the membership at the annual meeting of the Society.
+Upon acceptance by the Board of Directors, the auditor's report shall be published in the quarterly Journal of the Society and presented to the membership at the annual meeting of the Society.

 Section E. Records of Office

-Each officer, director, and committee chairman upon expiration of his term of office shall deliver to his successor the records of his office.
+Each officer, Director, and committee Chair upon expiration of his term of office shall deliver to his successor the records of his office.

 Section F. Vacancy in Office

 The Executive Committee established under Article VI Section F shall have the power and authority to fill all vacancies which may occur in the offices identified under Section A of this Article V. Those so elected shall serve until the next meeting of the Board of Directors, at which time the Board shall elect a person to serve the remainder of the unexpired term.
-In the event of a vacancy in the position of district director, the alternate director for that district shall assume the position of district director.
-In such event, and also in the event of a vacancy in the position of district director alternate, a new district director alternate shall be elected by the chapter presidents in the district.
-In the event of a vacancy in the position of director-at-large, the director-at-large-alternate shall assume the position of director-at-large.
-In such event, and also in the event of a vacancy in the position of director-at-large-alternate, the Board shall fill the vacancy at the next meeting following the occurrence of the vacancy.
-Any person so elected shall hold office for the unexpired term of the person he succeeds.
+In the event of a vacancy in the position of district Director, the alternate Director for that district shall assume the position of district Director.
+In such event, and also in the event of a vacancy in the position of district Director alternate, a new district Director alternate shall be elected by the chapter presidents in the district.
+In the event of a vacancy in the position of Director-At-Large, the Director-At-Large-alternate shall assume the position of Director-At-Large.
+In such event, and also in the event of a vacancy in the position of Director-At-Large-alternate, the Board shall fill the vacancy at the next meeting following the occurrence of the vacancy.
+Any person so elected shall hold office for the unexpired term of the person s/he succeeds.
 Notwithstanding the provisions of Article IX Section C, persons so elected may serve an additional two terms in the same office after completion of the unexpired term.